fotisk07/FaceLandmark/progres.md

 Last steps :

-- Save model if good
+- Save model if good : OK
-- Show some visuals
+- Show some visuals : OK
 - Improve the config a bit

 ## Advanced